adjust/ios_sdk/README.md

 There is an example app inside the [`example` directory][example] for `iOs` and [`tvOSexample` directory][tvOSexample] for `tvOS`.
-You can open any of the Xcode projects to see an example on how the adjust SDK can be integrated.
+You can open any of the Xcode projects to see an example of how the adjust SDK can be integrated.

 ## Basic integration